Hashim Jalilul Alam Aqamaddin: Continued struggle against colonialism

+In 1901, Sultan Hashim's financial situation had deteriorated to the point where he borrowed $10,000 from Brooke to meet urgent household expenses.
+During this period, a royal wedding took place, marked by a year-long celebration as Sultan's favourite grandson, Pengiran Muda Tajuddin, married the daughter of his adversary, Pengiran Bendahara Pengiran Anak Besar, in a grand ceremony aimed at solidifying political alliances.
 In 1902, Brooke and Hewett asked him to cede Belait and Tutong to them but he refused and said, "What would happen to me, my chiefs and my descendants?
 I should be left like a tree, stripped of branches and twigs."
-They also offered $8,000 Sarawak dollars to the Sultan to lease both Tutong and Belait rivers.
+They also offered 8,000 Sarawak dollars to the Sultan to lease both Tutong and Belait Rivers.